fredgrott/MyGithubProfile/README.md

 start-up environments that have the freedom to allow me to do that.

-# Books Authored by Myself
+# Books Authored by Myself-In Progress

 [TheAndroidWay--in progress](https://github.com/shareme/TheAndroidWay)